All Episodes

 Often, 99% good people put their lives on the line for all of us in a dangerous, evil, corrupt world.

-And then one percent like the Comies of the world, they're involved in this dishonorable abuse of power and corruption.
+And then 1%, like the Comeys of the world, they're involved in this dishonorable abuse of power and corruption.

-You know, premeditated fraud on a Pfizer court.
+You know, premeditated fraud on a FISA court.

-Says at the top of a Pfizer warrant, verified.
+Says at the top of a FISA warrant, verified.

-Well, we now know that it was not only unverifiable, because Christopher Steele himself, he wouldn't stand by his own dossier.
+Well, we now know that it was not only unverifiable because Christopher Steele himself wouldn't stand by his own dossier.

 I have no idea if it's true in an interrogatory under the threat of perjury in Great Britain.

-Everybody in the mob in the media has ignored all of this abuse of power.
+Everybody in the mob and the media has ignored all of this abuse of power, but they used Clinton's dirty, bought, and paid-for Russian dossier.

 We've now learned Christopher Steele is wiped clean, just like Hillary, all his emails.

-We learned that there's been there was contact with the DNC and Hillary Clinton.
+We learned that there was contact with the DNC and Hillary Clinton.

-We also knew Hillary Clinton that she had subpoenaed emails.
+We also knew Hillary Clinton, that she, yeah, had subpoenaed emails.

-She deleted, bleach bit, acid wash the hard drive, bust up devices with hammers.
+She deleted, bleached bit, acid washed the hard drive, bust up devices with hammers.

 That happened too.